 Construction industry

-The share of investment in construction in Finland is 10% percent, making the industry a significant part of our national economy.
+The share of investment in construction in Finland is 10 %, making the industry a significant part of our national economy.
 In addition, buildings and property are some of our most valuable tangible assets, representing almost three quarters of our national property and comprising a total net value of over EUR 560 billion.

 The development of the Finnish construction industry is extremely dependent on other clusters and their relative development.
 For example, building-, design-, and export technologies and general logistics are becoming increasingly important in the construction world.
 Furthermore, the industry is heavily tied to education and skills acquirement in the field.

-The world recession caused a downturn in the construction industry in 2009 but the industry got back on track already in 2010 due to low interest level, people’s reliance on their economic well-being in the future, a growing demand for energy-efficient buildings and new, subsidized renovation projects.
-At the moment the construction industry is doing very well and it has recovered from the recession.
-The growth of the renovation sector has continued its steady way, with a 3 % rise within the industry from 2010.
-Its share is now almost half of all construction.
+The world recession caused a downturn in the construction industry in 2009 but the industry got back on track already in 2010, due to low interest level, people’s reliance on their economic well-being in the future, a growing demand for energy-efficient buildings and new, subsidized renovation projects.
+However, 2012 and 2013 have seen decrease in both investments and renovation sectors.
+At the moment the construction industry has reverted backwards after its regression recovery period of 2010-2011.

 Please pick a category below for more information